The Constitution of a Poet | Tô Thùy Yên

 (A lifetime consensus of acknowledging God’s authority.)

-The anticipation of death strung out like a net after a harvesting season out at sea,
+The anticipation of death strung out like a net after the harvest out at sea,

-Sturdy poles holding up the air, a roof of infinite imagination,
+Sturdy poles held up the sky, a roof of infinite imagination,

-My flesh ripped as I climbed over the cactus hedge, and ran into the vast field.
+My flesh ripped as I climbed over the cactus hedge, and ran across the open field.

-The angry sun persistently aimed glaring rays of light at insolent eyes.
+The angry sun persistently aimed glaring rays of light at my insolent eyes.

-The freaked out hedgehog is me curling up spitting out needling screeching screams at myself.
+The freaked out hedgehog is me curled up, spitting out needling screeching screams directed at myself.

 (Please understand that, that was a proclamation of freedom.)

-A bird imprisoned from the day it hatched, the moment it escapes the cage fell out of the sky to its death.
+A bird imprisoned from the day it hatched, the moment it escaped the cage fell out of the sky to its death.

-I pushed myself down into the cold nothingness, in sombre paint, cut the night sky in a shower of meteorites.
+I pushed myself down into the cold nothingness, sombre paint, and brushed the night sky with a shower of meteorites.

 And of eternity.

-If it’s broken, let it shatter gloriously, like an explosion of fireworks, live.
+If it’s broken, let it shatter gloriously, like fireworks(momentarily alive).

 (November 2021)